danhas14/Fabric_AzureOpenAI_Example/README.md

 <img width="524" alt="image" src="https://github.com/danhas14/Fabric_AzureOpenAI_Example/assets/27227060/76a6a98a-6686-4ef7-8539-4cd89dfdd2df">

 On the left hand side, select 'Lakehouses' to associate our Reviews_Lakehouse with the notebook.
-At the prompt, select 'Existing Lakehouse', then 'Reviews_Lakehouse'.
+Select 'Add' to add a lakehouse, then At the prompt, 'Existing Lakehouse', then check 'Reviews_Lakehouse' and select 'Add'.
 You should see something like below:

 ![image](https://github.com/danhas14/Fabric_AzureOpenAI_Example/assets/27227060/3808071a-a26b-4163-9870-43b291a94bba)